 My MacBook is the surprise of the bunch.
 For many years, I’ve only had 17″ laptops.
 Unfortunately, the $2,800 Macbook Pro was out of my price range, and there were some great deals on MacBook refurbs, so I picked one up.
 I was pleasantly surprised that the screen size wasn’t that big of an issue.
 The real surprise was how quick and light, and long lasting this thing is.
 Sure, I’m not going to get any modern 3D game to run on it, but it’s almost half the weight of my previous laptop, and the battery life is amazing.
 I guess the LED backlighting really paid off.

-The Mac Pro is, well, awesome.
+Having a lot of computer geeks friends who love Apple products I can say that the Mac Pro is, well, awesome.
 It’s great to run three virtual machines, plus all my development servers and software, email and still not break a sweat.
 It’s replaced three physical machines (dev/file server, photo server, and workstation), so I’m saving on electricity and space.
 The keyboard is surprisingly awesome to type on, though the Mighty Mouse doesn’t like to always tell the difference between a left and right click.

 What’s left to be assimilated?
 Well, I want to upgrade my wireless network to N, and the likely candidates are an AirPort Extreme and AirPort Express to bridge some HD-capable streaming to my Xbox.
 My wife likely won’t be switching anytime soon, and is plenty powerful with XP for the internet/email/light web dev she does.
 Our daughter, however, will probably inherit this MacBook in a few years and eventually get an iPod.